 The ITRC’s Biofuels Team has developed technical and regulatory guidance and internet training, titled Biofuels: Release Prevention, Environmental Behavior, and Remediation (Biofuels-1, 2011).
 An introduction to biofuels defines the scope of the potential environmental challenges by introducing biofuel fundamentals, current regulatory status, and future usage projections.
 The remainder of the guidance focuses on the differences between biofuels and conventional fuels and emphasizes how the differences can be used to evaluate potential biofuel release scenarios, release prevention, emergency response, fate and transport, site characterization, hazard evaluation, and remediation strategies.

 The technical and regulatory guidance is available as a download; hard copies may also be requested.
-Internet based training courses are currently being offered, please follow the link above for information on class dates and times.
+Internet based training courses are no longer offered for this guidance document, however, the archived IBT is accessible through the link above.